Floorp-Projects/Floorp/docs/contributing/debugging/understanding_crash_reports.rst

    crash report; see :ref:`this page <Debugging A Minidump>` for an explanation how to use them.
 #.
 The aforementioned JSON raw crash report.
 #.
 The memory report contained within the crash report.
-Only crash
-   reports with the ``ContainsMemoryReport`` field set will have this link.
 #.
 The unredacted crash report, which has additional information.

 Extensions tab